Written by

 - Run

-to create the swap file, where the count is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM) - Run
+to create the swap file, where “xxxx” is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM) - Run

 chmod 600 /mnt/swapfile